aardlyworthit/Search-and-Destroy-v3.0/README.md

 # Search and Destroy v3.0 (rel-1.0.1) — 26 Jan 2019
 Fixed multiple issues with gquest.
-A special thanks to my friend and colleague... well, I guess I can't very well name names, can I?
-But assuredly, you know who you are, and my gratitude goes with you.
+A special thanks to my friend and colleague... well, I suppose I can't very well name names, can I?
+That's unfortunate, because you deserve all the credit.
+But assuredly:  You know who you are, and my gratitude goes with you.
+Thank you for all of this.

-Point being, for the rest of you:  Gquest works great now.
+For the rest of you, the point is:  Gquest works great now.
 The only minor update to that will be some sort of quantity indicator since gquest mobs are usually in multiples rather than just one, in contrast to campaigns.
 But for that minor detail, gquest S&D works baller like Rodman, my ninjas.

 The Next Big Thing will be a full mob database, which I am already developing and testing.
 Count on it!
+Have I ever let you down?
+Didn't think so, and won't be starting that now.

 Stay tuned, my ninjas, and my warriors (even you, RoqueWarrior).
 Greater greatness is coming your way, and you will lead at the cutting, bleeding edge.
 The engines are not only already started, but they have revved up to full operational speed.
 The future is now: So be it and let it be so!